FAQ

 What is meant by high performance and near real-time?

-GroveStreams is powered by 64-bit Java running on the Linux operating system.
-It can run on hundreds of servers that utilize partitioning and parallel processing.
-Most transactions happen in a few milliseconds including uploading and downloading tens of thousands of metrics.
+GroveStreams can run on hundreds of servers that utilize partitioning and parallel processing.
+Most transactions happen within milliseconds including uploading and downloading tens of thousands of metrics.
 For example, a GroveStreams request to download one day of second samples (86,400 values) usually takes under 1 second.

 The GroveStreams API supports the batching of samples across streams and components during uploading or downloading.
 This can allow for many streams and their samples to be uploaded with sub-second response times.